Annual Sturgis rally expecting 250K, stirring virus concerns

 Though only about half the usual number of people are expected at this year's event, residents were split as the city weighed its options.
 Many worried that the rally would cause an unmanageable outbreak of COVID-19.

-“This is a huge, foolish mistake to make to host the rally this year," Sturgis resident Lynelle Chapman told city counselors at a June meeting.
+“This is a huge, foolish mistake to make to host the rally this year," Sturgis resident Linda Chaplin told city counselors at a June meeting.
 “The government of Sturgis needs to care most for its citizens.”

 In a survey of residents conducted by the city, more than 60% said the rally should be postponed.
 But businesses pressured the City Council to proceed.

-Note: This story was first published on Aug.
-2. It was updated on Aug.
-4 to correct Linda Chapman's name.
-She had been erroneously referred to as Lynelle Chapman.